Snowflake-Labs/sfquickstarts/site/sfguides/src/soda/soda.md

 - **Define checks to surface “bad” data**
 To define the data quality checks that Soda runs against a dataset, you use a `checks.yml` file.
 A Soda Check is a test that Soda performs when it scans a dataset in your data source.
 The checks YAML file stores the checks you write using the Soda Checks Language (SodaCL), a domain-specific language for data quality testing.
 - **Run a scan to execute your data quality checks** During a scan, Soda does not ingest your data, it only scans it for quality metrics, then uses the metadata to prepare scan results.
-(An exception to this rule is when Soda collects failed row samples that it presents in scan output to aid with issue investigation, a feature you can disable.) <br />After a scan, each check results in one of three default states:
+(An exception to this rule is when Soda collects failed row samples that it presents in scan output to aid with issue investigation, a feature you can limit or disable.) <br />After a scan, each check results in one of three default states:
   - pass: the values in the dataset match or fall within the thresholds you specified
   - fail: the values in the dataset do not match or fall within the thresholds you specified
   - error: the syntax of the check is invalid, or there are runtime or credential errors